apache/hudi/website/docs/sql_ddl.md

 - Column stats Expression Index can not be created using `identity` expression with SQL.
 Users can leverage column stat index using Datasource instead.
 - Index update can fail with schema evolution.
 - Only one index can be created at a time using [async indexer](/docs/next/metadata_indexing).
-- Ensure native HFile reader is disabled (`_hoodie.hfile.use.native.reader`) to leverage the secondary index.
-Default value for this config is `false`.

-Limitations will be addressed before 1.0.0 is made generally available.

 ### Setting Hudi configs